GoogleCloudPlatform/tensorflow-without-a-phd/tensorflow-planespotting/README.md

 Now edit the cloudrun_yolo.bash file and fill in your bucket name, project name and region.
 You are ready to train.
-The default training configuration uses a single NVIDIA P100 GPU.
-If you are looking for the TPU version, please switch to the "tpu" branch.
+The default training configuration uses a single 8 core TPU.
+If you want to train on GPUs please switch to the "master" branch.

  ```bash
  # assuming the current directory is tensorflow-planespotting